clarklindev/react-swagfinger-components-functionbased/README.md

 - multi-range slider - add mouseclick for track - closest slider moves to track position
   - optimize renders
   - colors for track from amount slided
-- Switch/Toggle
-  - give background color
 - standardize (hover/active state) outline for all components
-- select is themable
 - checkbox intermediate state

-- refactor InputWithIcon -> allow buttons on both ends with event handlers for both
-- refactor InputSearch -> InputWithIcon so you can use a InputWithIcon

 ## updates